 Noble Rot magazine is a cork-popping, gut-busting, genre-disrupting ode to gastronomic pleasure.
-Published every four months, columnists Marina O’Loughlin, Simon Hopkinson, John Niven and Dan Keeling are joined by interviewees such as Grayson and Philippa Perry, Brian Eno, Nigella Lawson, Madlib, Professor Brian Cox, John Cooper Clarke, Kiera Knightley, Irvine Welsh, Ed Balls, LCD Soundsystem, Yotam Ottolenghi, David Shrigley, Nigel Slater, Gilles Peterson, Mike D, Caitlin Moran, Fergus Henderson, Jay McInerney and Mark Ronson.
+Published every four months, columnists Marina O'Loughlin, Simon Hopkinson, John Niven and Dan Keeling are joined by interviewees such as Grayson and Philippa Perry, Brian Eno, Nigella Lawson, Kano, Madlib, Professor Brian Cox, John Cooper Clarke, Kiera Knightley, Irvine Welsh, Ed Balls, LCD Soundsystem, Yotam Ottolenghi, David Shrigley, Nigel Slater, Gilles Peterson, Mike D, Caitlin Moran, Fergus Henderson, Jay McInerney, Mark Ronson and The Chemical Brothers.

 Noble Rot magazine is home to some of the most exciting voices in wine and food. including Diana Henry, William Kelley, Alice Feiring, April Bloomfield, Tomos Parry, Florence Knight, Jeremy Chan, Stephen Harris, Suzanne Moore, Honey & Co, Kermit Lynch, Fay Maschler, Simon J Woolf, Jon Bonne, Tim Hayward, Jancis Robinson, Hugh Johnson, Angela Hartnett, Merlin Labron-Johnson and Rowley Leigh.